 What's a typical median salary for a tech office in SF?
 If it's $200k/year, then the 100x would be $20m/year.

-I doubt little would happen to those properties because of various, redundant environmental impact studies and neighbors shrieking about the fearful shadows that these buildings cast.
+I bet little would happen to those properties because of various, redundant environmental impact studies and neighbors shrieking about the fearsome shadows that these buildings cast.

 More likely it would increase commuters to the Peninsula and South Bay, as many young, single workers do still want to live in SF.